webplatform/docs-wpd/Editors_Guide/step_5_update_existing_content/index.md

 *Color
 *Customize
 *Inquiry
-Edit UK spellings that you find for colour, customise, enquiry, and other variations that do not match the code syntax.
+Edit UK spellings that you find for colour, customise, enquiry, and other spelling variations.

 ===Standardize common terms===
 * Use Internet when it is a proper noun, such as: The Internet is a global system of interconnected computer networks.
 Otherwise, use lower case, like this: Leverage internet marketing to drive site traffic.